c60evaporator/tune-easy/README.md

-# param-tuning-utility
+# muscle-brain-tuning
-**A hyperparameter tuning tool with gorgeous UI for scikit-learn API.**
+**A hyperparameter tuning tool easy to use even if your brain is made of muscle**

 This documentation is Japanese language version.
 **[English version is here]()**